Time and the Trickster

 "So you saw a meteor?"
 Rose questioned her mind quickly becoming alert, "Just now?"

-"My Mum was a bit offended," Rani said, "What with owning a flower shop."
+"My Mum was a bit offended," Rani added, "What with owning a flower shop."

 They went back upstairs quickly to find that Spock had ended the holographic chess match simulation and his screen was split between two images: one of the solar system and the other a map of a nearby part of London.